How to Get Cast on ‘Euphoria’

 The primary CDs are Mary Vernieu (“Promising Young Woman,” “Knives Out”) of Betty Mae Casting and Jessica Kelly (“Jackie,” “Precious”) of Chrystie Street Casting.
 Vernieu and Kelly also worked with CD Jennifer Venditti (“Honey Boy,” “Good Time,” “Uncut Gems”).
 For Season 2, the series added Bret Howe (“Knives Out,” “Cruella,” “Pam & Tommy”) to its roster.

-Vernieu and Kelly actively sought out unknown talent for many of the roles in “Euphoria” after HBO informed them that it wasn’t necessary to cast big names on the project.
-“In this day and age, the opportunity to discover people doesn’t happen that much anymore,” Kelly told IndieWire.
+Vernieu and Kelly actively sought unknown talent for many of the roles on “Euphoria” after HBO informed them that it wasn’t necessary to cast big names on the project.
+“In this day and age, the opportunity to discover people doesn’t happen that much anymore,” Vernieu told IndieWire.
 “You want someone who has some value.
 It’s a wonderful artistic process for us, to be allowed to dive in and find these characters.”
-The two CDs combed through countless audition tapes from actors all over the country.
-They struck gold with Cloud, who plays Fezco.
+The CDs combed through countless audition tapes from actors across the country.
+They struck gold with Cloud.
 Venditti’s team first spotted him on a Manhattan street, and despite his lack of professional acting credits, “he did not have to come in,” Vernieu said.
 “We saw the search tape; no question—he was the character.”

 What are the best audition tips for landing a role on “Euphoria”?